MIT-LCP/mimic-website/content/tutorials/intro_to_mimic-iii.md

 GROUP BY hospital_expire_flag
 ```

-The database also contains date of death for patients FIX FIX FIX who died outside the hospital, based on social security death records FIX FIX FIX.
-This information is contained in the 'dod' column.
-Please note that this database contains adult, pediatric, and neonatal patients which will affect the mortality statistics.
+The database also contains date of death for patients who died inside the hospital in the column 'dod_hosp' and the date of death found in social security death records in 'dod_ssn'.
+This information from both columns is merged in the 'dod' column with priority given to 'dod_hosp'.
+Please note that this database contains adult and neonatal patients which will affect the mortality statistics.
 Categorizing patients into different age groups is carried out in the next section.

 ## 5. Patient age and Mortality